 - (1.)
 All accounts rendered by Council are due and payable on or before the due date as indicated on the account. - (2.)
 All payments, whether made by cash, cheque, stop order, electronic payments or payments made through agents must be receipted by Council by the close of business on the due date. - (3.)
 Accounts rendered by Council can be paid at any Municipal cashier office and any other pay point as determined by Council, from time to time. - (4.)
 The payment methods and facilities supported by Council, can be used to make payments on accounts. - (5.)
-Payments received in respect of rates and service charges will be allocated by Council entirely within its discretion, on the account of the debtor.
+Payments received in respect of rates and service charges will be allocated by Council entirely within its discretion, on the account of the debtor. - (6.)

-- (6.)
 Part payment received on an account shall be allocated firstly to reduce any penalty charges that may have accrued on the account. - (7.)
 An official receipt issued by Council will be the only prove of payments made. - (8.)
-Cheques received for the payment of an account and which a bank dishonoured, will result in the account of the debtor being debited with the amount of the cheque and dishonoured cheque cost.
-The debtor will not be permitted to make payments to Council with a cheque in future.
+Cheques received for the payment of an account and which a bank Dishonoured, will result in the account of the debtor being debited with the amount of the cheque and dishonoured cheque cost as per the charge levied by the bank against the municipality.
+The debtor will not be permitted to make payments to Council with a cheque in future in instances where the client's cheques were dishonoured more than twice.